IBMCP4I/cp4i-workshop-tools-save-salesforce-credentials/README.md

     LDAP_SEARCH_BASE: [LDAP user search base eg ou=users,dc=cda-ocp,dc=cloud]
     LDAP_SEARCH_FILTER: [LDSP search filter eg (uid={{username}})]
 ```
+Access the app at the route defined for the Cloud Foundry deployment.

 ## Running locally
 Define the ENV vars in a file called `.env`.
 Rename the file `.env.sample` to `.env` and adjust the values appropriately.